 TSoG.tv is an online science and engineering mentorship platform created and maintained by engineer and former university educator Dr. Steven J. Foland.
 It is an extension of the in-house mentorship program that The Shoulders of Giants formerly offered to local students, and is envisioned as a method to capture that same world-class experience for students anywhere in the world.

-TSoG.tv, a collaboration between The Shoulders of Giants, Inc. and our sister company, Floating Point Laboratories, LLC, leverages a number of cutting-edge technologies to provide video content, at-home exercises, live-streaming, and project support to our students.
+TSoG.tv, a collaboration between The Shoulders of Giants, Inc. and our sister company, Floating Point Laboratories, LLC, leverages a number of cutting-edge technologies to provide video content, curriculum content, live-streaming, and project support to our students.

 Students of any age can watch all our web series.
-Students between 5th and 12th grade may apply for direct mentorship through the TSoG.tv platform.
+Students 13 and older (including university students) may apply to become part of our online community.

 Yes.
 For students who may not have the financial resources to take part in TSoG.tv, our board of directors has a formal approval process for providing need-based scholarships for TSoG.tv.
 These scholarships include assistance with the cost of membership and granting basic equipment for getting started with hands-on experiments.
 To be considered, select the box “I am interested in being considered for a financial aid scholarship” when